kkeri/logic-interpreters/01-prop-pos/README.md

 You may have noticed that something is missing from the three steps above.
 Some terms, called *declarations* are special.
 Those terms can alter the interpretation of subsequent terms.
-To be able to remember them, the interpreter maintains an internal *environment*, and every time it encounters a declaration, extends the environment with it.
+To be able to remember them, the interpreter maintains an *environment*, and every time it encounters a declaration, extends the environment with it.

 How can we adapt this pattern to our interpreter?